How Dogs Drive Emotional Well-being

 Dogs teach us mindfulness.

 Dogs can inspire mindfulness during an ordinary walk.
-In a New Yorker magazine article titled “Why We Walk,” author Frédéric Gros is quoted as saying: “You’re doing nothing when you walk, nothing but walking.
+In a New Yorker article, author Frédéric Gros says, “You’re doing nothing when you walk, nothing but walking.
 But having nothing to do but walk makes it possible to recover the pure sensation of being, to rediscover the simple joy of existing, the joy that permeates the whole of childhood.”

 Spending time with dogs, who have a natural capacity to open up to each moment as it unfolds — the sights, sounds, and smells — can motivate us to follow their example.
 Try taking a cue from your dog, and as you go about your day, take a moment to bring your attention to the sensations in your body.
 Take a few deep breaths, and notice how that makes you feel.
 Engage your senses, and savor what is happening around you.
 Then thank your dog for setting a good example.